wrichter/manufacturing-reference-architecture-intro/Whitepaper/01_Introduction_to_the_OMP_Manufacturing_Reference_Architecture/04_Key_Challenges.md

 other buzzwords are standard technology elements of every shop floor.
 But they are mostly stuck in the pilot phase.
 Overcoming the roadblocks from local pilots to scaled adoption is one of if not the most important challenge.
-The following is explaining this using a typical scenario.
+The following example showcases the typical challenges when considering the scale out of a use case scenario.

 After a successful implementation of a specific Computer Vision use case there are three options for scaling: Do I want to use computer vision